 - Society of Women Engineers (SWE): SWE offers a uniqueplatform for female engineers to voice their knowledge and challenges surrounding engineering professions.

 - Association for Women in Mathematics (AWM): This organization seeks toempower women in mathematical careers and advocate for occupational gender equality.

 - Association for Women in Computer (AWC): AWC providesprofessional growth and networking opportunities for women in various technology-related fields.

 Students and professionals can also apply for membership to other female-oriented organizations for more specific fields, such as radiology, geosciences, coding, pharmaceuticals, and more.

 Related: 10 Great Academic and Professional Groups for Women

 Pursuing a STEM degree sets you up for success in fulfilling careers that need more female representation.
 Women in STEM are bold professionals who exude exceptional leadership and knowledge to drive progress in some of the most crucial areas of our lives.
 When you join the ranks of women in challenging science, technology, engineering, and mathematics positions, you’ll inspire a new generation of young female professionals to do the same.

 Need help funding your STEM education?
-Check out these Scholarships for Women During Women’s History Month that you may be eligible for!
+Check out these Scholarships for Women in Honor of Women’s History Month that you may be eligible for!